 Finding the message in Postmark#

 When a recipient says they didn't receive the message you sent through Postmark, the first place to check is the Activity tab of the relevant Message Stream.
-You can enter the recipient’s address in the search bar and we will show you all message events for that recipient, as long as they occurred in the past 45 days (which is how long we store the activity for).
+You can enter the recipient’s address in the search bar and we will show you all message events for that recipient, as long as they occurred within your activity retention period - which is 45 days by default.
+You can adjust this timeframe from 7 to 365 days with our Retention Add-on.
 Pro tip: You can use time based filters, or reference the “Subject” parameter on the results to find the message you’re looking for.

 You can’t see any email activity for your recipient?